pyrrho/vscode-relative-motion/README.md

 # Relative Motion for VSCode

-Like 'Go to Line/Column' but relative instead of absolute; vaguely vim-like cursor-relative line-jumping through the Command Pallette.
+Like 'Go to Line/Column' but relative instead of absolute; vaguely vim-like cursor-relative line jumping through the Command Pallette.

-Inspiration was taken from the built-in 'Go to Line/Column' (`workbench.action.gotoLine`) command for the interface and feedback, as well as [EnkelDigital] and [JJ Lee]'s [relativity] extension.
+Inspiration was taken from the built-in 'Go to Line/Column' (`workbench.action.gotoLine`) command for the interface and feedback, as well as [EnkelDigital] and [JJ Lee]'s [relativity] extension for the general behavior.

 [EnkelDigital]: https://github.com/Enkel-Digital/
 [JJ Lee]: https://github.com/Jaimeloeuf